tinyfeng/practice/README.md

-This is my prectice repository
+This is my practice repository

 Includes some exercises of ruby python javascript and etc...